rtmigo/tempground_py/README.md

 * run shell commands in the directory
 * check the run results

-For example, during unit testing of a library, we can create a temporary project that imports our library.
-And check that it was imported.
+For example, during integration testing of a library, we can create a small temporary project that imports our library.
+And we check that the library was imported.

 ## Example: Testing a Kotlin library